LuSicong22/bridge/README.md

 - **Provider URLs and Private Key**: You need to replace placeholders in `fund_transfer.py` with actual node URLs and a private key.
 Ensure that these credentials are stored securely, especially when deploying in a production environment.
 - **Network Conditions**: Keep an eye on network congestion and adjust gas prices accordingly.
 Consider implementing dynamic gas price adjustment if the tool will be used in varying network conditions.
 - **Further Enhancements**: For a production-ready tool, consider implementing features such as dynamic gas price adjustments, retry mechanisms, and improved logging and error handling.

-This `README.md` provides a comprehensive guide to setting up and using the fund transfer tool, as well as considerations for security and deployment.
-Adjust details based on your specific repository, usage, and deployment strategies.